kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_14.md

 ## NOA

+### Overview

+Building managers in green cities or green building neighborhoods are driven by their needs for safety and well-being of occupants, compliance with regulations, environmental consciousness, professional development, and stakeholder satisfaction.
+These needs motivate them to implement strategies and actions that contribute to the development and maintenance of green cities and neighborhoods.
+They have the physical opportunity to optimize energy consumption, integrate renewable energy, and ensure sustainable construction.
+Socially, they can prioritize health and well-being, foster community engagement, and collaborate with stakeholders.
+They possess physical capabilities such as technical expertise, knowledge of green building principles, and health and safety skills.
+Additionally, they demonstrate psychological abilities including adaptability, problem-solving skills, communication and collaboration, leadership and decision-making, and continuous learning and innovation.
+All of these factors drive their behaviors to actively pursue sustainable practices, integrate smart technologies, and create healthier and more environmentally friendly urban environments.

 ### Needs

-nThe needs or motivations of building managers in the context of green cities or green building neighborhoods can be defined using the NOA framework as follows:
+The needs or motivations of building managers in the context of green cities or green building neighborhoods can be defined using the NOA framework as follows:

 Automatic Needs:
 1. Safety and well-being: Building managers have a natural inclination to ensure the safety and well-being of the occupants of the buildings they oversee.
 They are motivated to create a healthy and comfortable living and working environment that minimizes health risks, including the transmission of contagious diseases.